Rugby Club Châteaurenard

 It's playing in the Fédérale 1, the third level of French rugby union.

 History

-The RC Châteaurenard, is one of the most ancient rugby club of his region, andborbn after the merging of Stade Châteaurenardais and Gallia' in 1945.
-After a raising in their results, the clan arrive in second division championship in the 5o's (never relegated) reaching the first division (Groupe A) in 1993-94.
+The RC Châteaurenard, is one of the most ancient rugby club in his region, andborbn after the merging of Stade Châteaurenardais and Gallia' in 1945.
+After a raising in their results, the clan arrived in the second division championship in the 5o's (never relegated) reaching the first division (Groupe A) in 1993-94.